GWU’s interim president hopes 2022 will be ‘turning point’ for school

 “We’ve had a number of interim leaders who have been doing a great job,” Wrighton said.
 “But, I think, part of the anxiety and uncertainty that is a part of the situation here … stems, in part, from the interim roles that some of the leaders are playing.
 Formalizing the leadership team is a very important agenda for me.”

-Rebekah Tromble, an associate professor and director of the school’s Institute for Data, Democracy, and Politics, echoed Wrighton’s concern.
+Rebekah Tromble, an associate professor and director of the school’s Institute for Data, Democracy and Politics, echoed Wrighton’s concern.

 “If we’re missing a huge number of people in those administrative roles, it’s so hard to be able to say, from the faculty perspective, that we have an understanding and comfort with the direction that’s being set at the administrative level,” Tromble said.

-The university needs a leader who is willing to immerse themselves in the community, Tromble added.
+The university needs a leader who is willing to be immersed in the community, Tromble added.
 So far, according to Sesno, the interim president is doing just that.
-Wrighton is a regular presence at campus events and, on a recent Wednesday, held a meet-and-greet with staff called “Pastries with the President.”
+Wrighton is a regular presence at campus events and, on a recent Wednesday, held a meet-and-greet with staff called “Pastries With the President.”

 “This reputation preceded him that he’s a good listener, and that’s what I’ve seen,” Sesno said.
 “He’s making a real effort to be a listener.”